This Programme is not set to run in 2022

 The Warburg Institute is the premier institute in the world for the study of cultural history and the role of images in culture.
 It is cross-disciplinary and global.
 It has an outstanding library and photographic collection.

-The programme will include methodological lectures (stemming from their research in areas such as art history, literature, intellectual history, and book history) by senior staff at the two institutions, a series of skills sessions (on topics such as archival research, digital humanities, getting funded, getting published, and careers after the PhD), and visits to key monuments and collections (including Coventry Cathedral, the Warburg Library, and the National Gallery in London).
-The provisional programme is available here.
-In 2019, the first three days will be based at the University of Warwick, and the last day at the Warburg Institute in London.
+All classes will start at 2pm (GMT) and the programme will include methodological lectures (stemming from their research in areas such as art history, literature, intellectual history, and book history) by senior staff at the two institutions, and a series of skills sessions (on topics such as archival research, digital humanities, getting funded, getting published, and careers after the PhD).
+Full programme available here.

 Registration and Course Fees

-Spaces are limited and available on a first-come basis; participants should in the first instance book their place by using the link on teh right hand side of this page.
-Registration will remain open until midnight on Sunday 12 May 2019, GMT, or when maximum numbers obtained.
+Spaces will be limited and available on a first-come basis; participants should in the first instance book their place by using the link on the right hand side of this page or clicking here https://sas.sym-online.com/registrationforms/warburg-booking41334/done/

 Standard Fee: £125.00

-Subsidised Fee (for University of Warwick /Warburg Institute registered PhD students): £60.00
+Subsidised Fee: £60 (for University of Warwick /Warburg Institute registered PhD students)

 Archive of past Programmes here